shenwei356/seqkit/doc/docs/usage.md

-      --quiet                           be quiet and do not show extra information -t, --seq-type string                 sequence type (dna|rna|protein|unlimit|auto) (for auto, it automatically detect by the first sequence) (default "auto") -j, --threads int                     number of CPUs. can also set with environment variable SEQKIT_THREADS) (default 4)
+      --quiet                           be quiet and do not show extra information -t, --seq-type string                 sequence type (dna|rna|protein|unlimit|auto) (for auto, it automatically detect by the first sequence) (default "auto") --skip-file-check                 skip input file checking when given a file list if you believe these files do exist -j, --threads int                     number of CPUs. can also set with environment variable SEQKIT_THREADS) (default 4)